iiab/iiab/scripts/iiab-diagnostics.README.md

 To streamline troubleshooting of remote Internet-in-a-Box (IIAB) installations, we bundle up common machine/software diagnostics, all together in 1 human-readable small file, that can be easily circulated online AND offline.

-The ``pastebinit`` command can then be used to upload this file, creating a short URL that makes it easier to pass around.
+The ``pastebinit`` command can then be used to auto-upload this file, creating a short URL that makes it easier to pass around.

 But first off, the file is compiled by harvesting 5 main kinds of things: